-Two MPD units have primary responsibility for working together to support safe schools: the School Security Division and the Police Districts.
-The School Security Division (SSD), under the leadership of the Assistant Chief of the Patrol Services and School Security Bureau, coordinates MPD resources related to school security.
-These resources include the deployment of School Resource Officers and contract security guards at DCPS, and coordination of other divisions in the Department - such as the Patrol Districts and the Gang Intelligence Unit - with government agencies and community interests in the city.
+School Resource Officers

 The School Resource Officers (SROs) are MPD police officers with specialized training designed to enhance community policing with youth and schools.
 The SROs are first and foremost police officers who have a legal obligation to address crime and to conduct arrests when a criminal offense occurs in their presence.
 The SROs are required to meet all standard police training requirements, to support prosecution of any arrests, and to possibly respond to emergencies in close proximity to their assigned schools.
 In addition to fulfilling their primary responsibilities as police officers to respond to any criminal incident, SROs: